alevani/ant_war_simulation/REPORT.md

 ### 2.3.1 The army ants

 From all the known ants species, there is a category of ant legitimately called "the army ants".
 This category that the evolutionary tree has brought to be combatants, are dreadful warriors among the ground.
 They have been given large mandibles, painful sting and armour, and it exists about 200 species of them [8].
 If two colonies or species encounter one another in the nature, it is unlikely that they will fight against each other.
 Indeed, this makes sense from an evolutionary stand points as throughout time army ants that were attacking other army ants eradicate themselves to extinction [11].
 They don't have a nest, they rather like to crawl on the ground in a very long and narrow group, consuming up to 500'000 prey animals each day [9].
 The behaviour of crawling on the ground is something specific to the army ants called the "Army ant syndrome" [10] (see Figure N).
-This syndrome is a two phase life style that army ants have adopt to .. [?].
+This syndrome is a two phase life style cycle that army ants have adopt to .. [?].

 In the first two to three weeks long phase called the stationary phase, the prey that were previously used to feed to the larvae are now reserved to the queen for her to prepare her birth cycle.
-The queen they lays her eggs.
-Reaching the end of the stationary phase, the new born larvae emerge from their cocoons as the colony prepares itself to enter the second phase.[9]
+The queen they lays her eggs and reaching the end of the stationary phase, the new born larvae emerge from their cocoons as the colony prepares itself to enter the second phase.
+[9]

 The second phase called the "Nomadic phase" last approximately 15 days, which gives the time for the new born larvae to develop into fully functional workers.
 In this phase, the colony moves during the day, etching on the ground and capturing everything they can, from insects, spiders and even dead ant bodies.
-Usually an ant colony would send one of few scouts to look around the colony and seek for food or threats, but the army ants are leaderless group of foragers and like to overwhelm the prey at once sending by sending a lot of them.
+Usually an ant colony would send one or few scouts to look around the colony and seek for food or threats, but the army ants are leaderless group of foragers and like to overwhelm the prey at once sending by sending a lot of them.
 At the end of the 15 days, the larvae no longer require food and the colony can enter the stationary phase again.
+[9]

 <img src="https://ars.els-cdn.com/content/image/3-s2.0-B9780128015322000143-f14-29-9780128015322.jpg?_" alt="alt text" title="simulation rep 1" style="zoom:100%;" />